superagent-ai/superagent-py/README.md

 | Status Code | Error Type                 |
 | ----------- | -------------------------- |
 | 422         | `UnprocessableEntityError` |

+## Acknowledgements

+A special thanks to the [Fern](https://buildwithfern.com/) for all support with the Superagent libraries and SDKS.

 ## Beta status